 Fayette County Bird Count

-The Fayette Soil & Water Conservation District hosted a bird count on December 18th.
-Eleven people in the county participated over a four hour period.
-Three groups visited eighteen locations within a designated area in the northeastern part of the county.
+The Fayette Soil & Water Conservation District hosted a bird count on December 15th.
+Thirteen people participated.
+This year participants went out on their own to cover the 15mile radius count circle.
 Included in the count were sites in the City of Washington Court House, local farms, and Deer Creek State Park and Wildlife areas.
-The Corps of Engineers hosted the final destination stop.

 The count is part of the annual event of the Audubon Society Christmas Bird Count.
-The Audubon Society has been collecting information for 119 years on population trends.
+The Audubon Society has been collecting information for 121 years on population trends.
 A fifteen mile circle is created and locations within the area are included.
 Data comes from over 2200 circles across the county with more than 70,000 volunteers participating.
 The same circle can then be counted every year to compare the results.
 The count runs from December 14th to January 5th.
-For a more details report of species sited over the last seven years call the office at 740-636-0279, or e-mail Brigitte Hisey at firstname.lastname@example.org.
+For a more details report of species sited over the last nine years visit the Fayette Soil & Water Conservation District Facebook page, call the office at 740-636-0279, or e-mail Brigitte Hisey at firstname.lastname@example.org.
 If you want to join us next year we can put you on a list.